Phoenix Lights: Explanations

 According to Sheaffer, what became known as "the Phoenix Lights" incident of 1997 "consists of two unrelated incidents, although both were the result of activities of the same organization: Operation Snowbird, a pilot training program operated in the winter by the Air National Guard, out of Davis-Monthan Air Force Base in Tucson, Arizona."
 Tucson astronomer and retired Air Force pilot James McGaha said he also investigated the two separate sightings and traced them both to A-10 Thunderbolt II aircraft flying in formation at high altitude.

-The first incident, often perceived as a large “flying triangle” by witnesses, began at approximately 8:00 pm, and was due to five A-10 jets from Operation Snowbird following an assigned air traffic corridor and flying under visual flight rules.
+The first incident, often perceived as a large “flying triangle” by witnesses, began at approximately 8:00 p.m., and was due to five A-10 jets from Operation Snowbird following an assigned air traffic corridor and flying under visual flight rules.
 Federal Aviation Administration (FAA) rules concerning private and commercial aircraft do not apply to military aircraft, so the A-10 formation displayed steady formation lights rather than blinking collision lights.
-The formation flew over Phoenix and on to Tucson, landing at Davis-Monthan AFB about 8:45 pm.
+The formation flew over Phoenix and on to Tucson, landing at Davis-Monthan AFB at about 8:45 p.m.

-The second incident, described as "a row of brilliant lights hovering in the sky, or slowly falling" began at approximately 10:00 pm, and was due to a flare drop exercise by different A-10 jets from the Maryland Air National Guard, also operating out of Davis-Monthan AFB as part of from Operation Snowbird.
+The second incident, described as "a row of brilliant lights hovering in the sky, or slowly falling" began at approximately 10:00 p.m., and was due to a flare drop exercise by different A-10 jets from the Maryland Air National Guard, also operating out of Davis-Monthan AFB as part of Operation Snowbird.
 The U.S. Air Force explained the exercise as utilizing slow-falling, long-burning LUU-2B/B illumination flares dropped by a flight of four A-10 aircraft on a training exercise at the Barry M. Goldwater Air Force Range in western Pima County, Arizona.
 The flares would have been visible in Phoenix and appeared to hover due to rising heat from the burning flares creating a "balloon" effect on their parachutes, which slowed the descent.
 The lights then appeared to wink out as they fell behind the Sierra Estrella mountain range to the southwest of Phoenix.
 The lights likely appeared to block out background stars because of their brightness, making it harder to see dim objects like stars in the areas they laid out.